-- Failure to update the inventory management system with accurate data reflecting on-hand inventory that’s actually in stock, and
+- Failure to update the inventory management system with accurate data reflecting on-hand inventory that’s actually in stock

 Minor variances aren’t uncommon, but how much variance is too much?
 In general, if the variance between on-hand inventory and the items recorded in your inventory management system is 5% or higher, you should probably find out why.

 Based on your discoveries, you can then take corrective action to eliminate or reduce variances and improve overall parts inventory management.
-Possible steps might include the following:
+Possible steps might include:

-Be proactive in guarding against employee theft.
+Being proactive in guarding against employee theft.
 Parts are in high demand among thieves because they’re easy to sell and convert to cash.
 Therefore, you should store all parts inventory in a secure and locked area after hours.
-And make sure purchase orders are filled out completely and include a corresponding parts ticket.
+And, make sure purchase orders are filled out completely and include a corresponding parts ticket.

 You also should segregate duties among parts department employees.
 For example, assign different employees to order and receive parts and manage inventory.

 Reap the benefits